duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### What can go in a result abstract?

 A result abstract can be either plain text (generally one readable sentence, ending in a period), or HTML.
 Special care needs to be taken when abstracts contain HTML.
-Please let us know ahead of time if you are planning use HTML.
+Please let us know ahead of time if you are planning to use HTML.

 (This section is still growing!
 Know what should go here?
 Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)